 The change, when not accepted by the team, makes it harder for managers to handle the consequences.
 Be clear about your expectations for everyone.

 Tell them you are making this decision with some expectations of growth and improvement in work productivity.
-Make them mentally ready to deal with the situation by removing all uncertainties connected with the change to make sure they understand the situation better, and set their output margins accordingly.
+Make them mentally ready to deal with the situation by removing all uncertainties connected with the change to make sure they understand the situation better and set their output margins accordingly.

 4. Plan Your Actions After the Change

-The next thing that comes with the decision of change is how it’s going to be implemented in the running process.
-Making a plan of execution that lists the actions that will be taken will make it easier for the people who are the part of the transformation process to understand their part better.
+The next thing that comes with the decision to change is how it’s going to be implemented in the running process.
+Making a plan of execution that lists the actions that will be taken will make it easier for the people who are part of the transformation process to understand their part better.

 Try to solve issues that arise during the process, be precise about what you will do after the change has occurred, and let people know what actions they have to take to be part of the transformation.